lem0nSec/Alcatraz/src/README.md

 ```

 When \_findNextFile brings the execution flow to the \_prepareChangeDirectory\_prepareExit procedure, r12 is zeroed out and incremented by one if it's not already.
-The WIN32\_FIND\_DATAA struct can be freed because FindNextFileA returns error only after all files in the current folder have been listed.
+The WIN32\_FIND\_DATAA struct can be freed because all files in the current directory have been enumerated (remember that execution is here because FindNextFileA returned 0).
 Then the \_allocate\_win32\_find\_dataa\_struct procedure will make sure a new struct will be allocated in the heap.
 Whenever this struct gets populated, the file it contains will be checked in case it's a directory.

 ```asm